ppc affiliate programs

 2. Ezoic

 Ezoic is a powerful tool that focuses on optimizing ads on your website, using machine learning.
-Although they don’t offer their own ppc affiliate program, Ezoic can help you to boost the revenue you are seeing from, for example, your AdSense banners.
+Although they don’t offer their ppc affiliate program, Ezoic can help you boost the revenue you are seeing from, for example, your AdSense banners.

 Ezoic was founded in 2010 by Dwayne Lafleur.